 The Spatial Arts Emphasis guides focused students in the creation of art that relates to our spatial awareness within the material world.
 The expanded field of art in this emphasis includes sculpture, drawing, installation and site-specific works, performance, media projection and sound, and public art in the form of individual or collaborative projects.
 Students learn to derive content through the media they choose to work with and the associations emanating from each three-dimensional work.

-The Book Arts Emphasis offers an exploration of text based art where students learn how to sharpen their understanding of typography and graphic arts through research and print technologies.
+The Book Arts Emphasis offers an exploration of text based art where students learn how to sharpen their understanding of typography, books, and print technologies.
 Students learn how to create hand-bound artists’ books in limited editions, devise ways to alter books into sculptural forms, or explore the various ways text is integrated into contemporary 2D and 3D art works.
 Students explore such strategies as narrative and sequence in art, the tradition of creating art forms in multiple editions, or develop conceptual ways to extend the book and text into space in installation works.
 Media and techniques may include, but are not limited to, relief printing, letterpress printing, book binding, papermaking, painting, drawing, photography, digital media, 3-D media.

 Students are expected to work independently at a high level and are subject to a formal mid-career review as well as quarterly discussions to ensure that they remain on track.